Skip to main content

 Gonadorelin / Enclomiphene Stimulate the pituitary to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 Maintains some natural testosterone production and testicular function, creating a more complex and potentially more stable hormonal milieu than testosterone monotherapy.

 By understanding these interconnected parts, the process of starting TRT is transformed.
 It becomes a strategic intervention designed not only to improve quality of life but also to sharpen the resolution of our diagnostic tools.
-The protocol works to remove the confounding variable of hypogonadism, allowing for a much clearer and more accurate assessment of risk over the long term.
+The protocol works to remove the confounding variable of hypogonadism, allowing for a much clearer and more accurate assessment of prostate cancer risk over the long term.
 This is the essence of personalized, proactive medicine ∞ using therapeutic interventions to generate diagnostic clarity.

 Academic